 The Canon EOS 200D (called Canon SL2 in some regions) and the Leica S2 are two digital cameras that were revealed to the public, respectively, in June 2017 and September 2008.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (200D) and a medium format (S2) sensor.
-The Canon has a resolution of 24 megapixel, whereas the Leica provides 37.5 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 24 megapixels, whereas the Leica provides 37.5 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 200D vs Leica S2

-An illustration of the physical size and weight of the Canon 200D and the Leica S2 is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
+The physical size and weight of the Canon 200D and the Leica S2 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 200D – represents the basis or 100 percent across all the size and weight measures).
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 200D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica S2 is considerably larger (69 percent) than the Canon 200D.
 Moreover, the S2 is substantially heavier (211 percent) than the 200D.
 It is noteworthy in this context that the S2 is splash and dust-proof, while the 200D does not feature any corresponding weather-sealing.